 How to manage volatility

 Diversification is a tried-and-true portfolio management technique.
 While neither diversification nor asset allocation ensures a profit or guarantees against a loss, both can be effective ways to manage long-term fluctuations in the market.
 Other investors may simply prefer to wait out market volatility—a buy-and-hold approach.
-Buy-and-hold and diversification strategies feature many of the investment characteristics that may help alleviate the impact of a market downturn.

 More active investors may want to consider other approaches.
 One such strategy is to implement tactical rebalancing.
 This is a dynamic asset allocation strategy that involves adjusting portfolio allocations to more or less risky investments, depending on how the market is performing and the expectations for volatility.